Is Acceleration Scalar Or Vector

 • Δt represents the change in time

 This formula shows that acceleration is directly proportional to the change in velocity.
-Since velocity is a vector, any change in velocity (Δv) must also be a vector.
-That's why, acceleration, being directly related to a vector quantity, must also be a vector The details matter here.
-Less friction, more output..
+And since velocity is a vector, any change in velocity (Δv) must also be a vector.
+So, acceleration, being directly related to a vector quantity, must also be a vector That's the part that actually makes a difference..

 Why Acceleration is a Vector: A Deeper Look